 |- Incident, arrest, & accident reports|

 |- Background checks - statewide ("CORI")|

-Massachusetts Public Records Law allows us 10 business days to respond to records requests.
-For complex requests, this initial response may be a fee estimate only, with another 10 business days after payment allotted to provide records.
+Massachusetts Public Records Law allows us 10 business days from date of receipt to respond to records requests.
+The Law specifies that for written requests, the 'date of receipt' is considered the day following the day the request is received.
+For complex requests, this initial response may be a fee estimate only, with another 10 business days allotted after payment is received to provide records.
 Therefore, especially if requesting by mail, it is advisable to allow at least 30 days for the entire process.